-TFDA's primary strengths derive from two key characteristics: robustness and interpretability.
-Unlike traditional methods such as POD, which are sensitive to measurement noise and numerical artefacts, COTs maintain their structural integrity under perturbations owing to their topological nature.
+The primary strengths of TFDA derive from two key characteristics: robustness and interpretability.
+Unlike traditional methods such as POD, which are sensitive to measurement noise and numerical artifacts, COT maintain their structural integrity under perturbations owing to their topological nature.
 This characteristic makes the analysis particularly reliable for experimental data where noise is inevitable.
-A notable example of TFDA's robustness is its application to left ventricular flows~\citep{TFDA-SI23}, where TFDA successfully identified vortex structures even in noisy clinical flow data obtained through echocardiography.
-The interpretability of COTs stems from their direct connection to physically meaningful flow structures.
-Each symbol in a COT corresponds to a specific qualitative feature in the flow, enabling immediate physical interpretation.
+A notable example of the robustness of TFDA is its application to left ventricular flows~\cite{TFDA-SI23}, where TFDA successfully identified vortex structures even in noisy clinical flow data obtained by echocardiography.
+The interpretability of COT comes from their direct connection to physically meaningful flow structures.
+Each symbol in a COT corresponds to a specific qualitative feature of the flow, enabling immediate physical interpretation.
 This attribute contrasts with POD, where the physical meaning of individual modes occasionally remains obscure.

-On the other hand, however, the COT methodology faces important limitations, particularly in its application to three-dimensional flows.
-The current formulation relies inherently on two-dimensional topology, necessitating the projection of three-dimensional flows onto appropriate two-dimensional sections.
-While this approach has proven effective in specific applications, including our analysis of left ventricular flow patterns \citep{TFDA-SI23}, it requires careful selection of projection planes to capture the most relevant flow features.
-This dimensional restriction, though limiting, often aligns well with practical applications where key flow features develop primarily in specific planes or where experimental measurements are naturally restricted to particular cross-sections.
+However, on the other hand, the COT methodology faces important limitations.
+First, since the streamfunction is not Galilean invariant, it should be noticed that the results obtained here with TFDA are coordinate dependent.
+Second, the current formulation is inherently based on two-dimensional topology, necessitating the projection of three-dimensional flows onto appropriate two-dimensional sections.
+Although this approach has proven effective in specific applications, including our analysis of left ventricular flow patterns \cite{TFDA-SI23}, it requires careful selection of projection planes to capture the most relevant flow feature.
+This dimensional restriction, though limiting, often aligns well with practical applications where key flow features develop primarily in specific planes or where experimental measurements are naturally restricted to particular cross sections.
 Future research directions may include extending the COT framework to a fully three-dimensional topological analysis.